EpiphanySoft/oo/Readme.md

 In general, method chains are tied to their defining class and can be called in either "top down" (forward) or "bottom up" (reverse) order.
-In the case of `ctor` and `dtor`, these chains are automatically called by the `constructor` and `destroy` methods, respectively.
+In the case of `ctor` and `dtor`, these chains are automatically called by the `constructor` and `destroy` methods of `Base`, respectively.

 # Mixins

-Mixins provide a form of multiple-inheritance that allows behavior reuse beyond JavaScript's standard, single-inheritance inheritance model.
+Mixins provide a form of multiple-inheritance that allows behavior reuse beyond JavaScript's standard, single-inheritance model.

     import { Base, define } from '@epiphanysoft/configly';